Delboy/DryDrops/README.md

 ### Typography

 I will be using two fonts from Google Fonts.
-- Roboto Serif for titles and headers.
+- Imbue for the logo.
 - Source Sans 3 for paragraphs and general text.

 ### Imagery